inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

 This tutorial uses a few basic functions from the [dplyr](https://dplyr.tidyverse.org) and [sf](https://r-spatial.github.io/sf/) packages.
-With the previous hyperlinks you can access their tutorials (package vignettes).
+While only a few functions are used, you can use the previous hyperlinks to access the tutorials (vignettes) of these packages for more functions and information.

 ``` r
 options(stringsAsFactors = FALSE)